kirubeltadesse/MainProject/README.md

 This repository uses nodejs to collect different information about a given website.

 ### Collected web address
-- the web addressed that are being tested are listed on the folder `Servers` which include a list of University and the top web pages address from Alexa.
+- the web addressed that are being tested are listed on the folder `Servers` which include a list of Universities and the top web pages address from Alexa.

 ### Testing Script
 - `webtest_analysis.js` is a nodejs program that test each web address using the [webpagetest](https://webpagetest.org) and periodically check when the result is avaliable.
 This program uses *my private API* for testing the web addresses.
 The API address allows me to make 200 test per day!